theSuperStudioDev/test2/README.md

 > Tickets like **"how to use"**, **"I need help"**, **"not working"**, **"help me to raid/nuke"** will be deleted.
 Provide specific information.

+> Become a contributor by forking the project and opening a new pull request or [suggest new features](https://dsc.gg/extatent).

 <details>
 <summary>Preview</summary>
 <img src="https://i.imgur.com/ErtvoWa.png" alt="png">